-Government to Host Series of Community Webinars on Disability Benefit
+Government to host series of community webinars on disability benefit

-The Provincial Government will be hosting a series of community webinars to help inform individuals on how to access support and information about the Newfoundland and Labrador Disability Benefit and Disability Tax Credit.
+The province will be hosting a series of community webinars to help inform individuals on how to access support and information about the Newfoundland and Labrador Disability Benefit and Disability Tax Credit.

 There will be a moderated question and answer session following each presentation.